Gonçalo Galvão Teles

 He has worked as a trainer, consultant and producer in the audiovisual industry at a European and international level for more than twenty years and has a strong past experience as head researcher and project manager in several national and European research and development projects.

-Mart is cinematographer for feature, documentary, short and educational films, commercials and a freelance storyboard artist and illustrator for films and hundreds of commercials.
+Mart Raun is a director and cinematographer, lecturer at the BFM since 2012.
+He has worked as cinematographer for feature, documentary, short films, commercials and as a freelance storyboard artist and illustrator for films and hundreds of commercials.

 Sandra Rocha studied Communication Sciences and Audiovisual and is currently responsible for the Cooperation Projects Office for the Film and Media Arts Department at Lusófona University.